 A source of light may seem like an obvious thing to want on your list.
 It would be nice to have solar power, but that isn’t financially possible for everyone.
 You will want to have flashlights on hand, as well as plenty of batteries.
 LED flashlights take one or two batteries and last a long time.
 Even the dollar store sells flashlights for cheap.
 Stock up on them!

 Keep a solid stock of candles on hand as well.
 Taper candles are my favorite.
 They shine well and last for several hours.
 Plus, they are some of the cheapest candles aside from tea lights, which don’t last very long.
 Glow sticks last for 24 hours, are cheap, and perfect for kids who need to find their way through the dark.

-One thing to think about is that a source of light during a blackout can be like a beacon.
-You want to avoid using light as much as possible in the evening.
+One thing to think about is that a source of light during a blackout can draw attention to you.
+Avoid using light as much as possible in the evening.
 During the first few nights, people will have more lights available, but those will slowly go away over a few days or week.
 Invest in some black-out curtains for your living room.
 Your family can stay together in one room at night with the lights.

 A Way to Cook

 You need food.
 Room temperature food is no fun, and most food needs some preparing.
 If you happen to have a wood burning stove in your home, you are in luck.
-The rest of us aren’t so lucky.
 You might have a gas stove that will work, but there are a few other options that don’t require the grid.